 Topics Covered

-- Establishing an industrial automation and control systems security program
+- Introduction to control systems security

-- Regulations & standards, ISA/IEC 62443 series and ISA99 committee
+- ISA/IEC 62443 series of standards

 - Network security basics